 The step by step is what follows below:

-- Next step is select which one of the available Tables in that webpage are we going to use.
+7. The next step is to select which one of the available Tables on that webpage are we going to use.
 In this particular case, we are going to use the first of the list “Country or area”.
 Check that option and click on “Select”.

-- In the next window, we must change the ” Rank” column to be an attribute and the ” Internet Users” and ” Percentage” columns to metrics (measures) and exclude “Rank 2” column from this process.
+8. In the next window, we must change the ” Rank” column to be an attribute and the ” Internet Users” and ” Percentage” columns to metrics (measures) and exclude the “Rank 2” column from this process.

-- Next step will be renaming the first columns from “Country or Area” to “Country”, second column to “Internet Users” and Percentage 3 to “Percentage”.
+9. The next step will be renaming the first columns from “Country or Area” to “Country”, the second column to “Internet Users” and Percentage 3 to “Percentage”.

 10. In this particular case, in addition to changing object type and names, we’ll change the data type of two (2) columns (Internet Users and Percentage).
 This is done because MicroStrategy recognizes them as text and not as numeric data.
 The first “Internet Users” should be changed to Integer while “Percentage” should be assigned as a Float value.

 11. To continue, we will assign the Country attribute to the Geographic – Country type, allowing us to create interactive maps later on.
 The preview should look like the following image:

 12. Finally, we will rename our data set as ” Global Internet Use” before saving the template with the same name.